-terpenoid backbone biosynthesis is directly associated with carotenoids biosynthesis, thus influence the production of fucoxanthin.
 GO term enrichment analysis identified the following top enriched GO terms in the annotations of this set of genes, as shown in Figure 15.

 Discussion

 Conclusion

 Materials and Methods

 Sample Preparations and Data Generation

 E. huxleyi strain CCMP1516 was obtained from the Bigelow National Center for Marine Algae and Microbiota and M217 from the Plymouth Algal Collection (Plymouth, UK).
 Both strains are subclones of the same sample isolated from the South Pacific (02.6667S 82.767W) and considered to be isogenenic.
 The originally calcifying CCMP1516 lost its ability to calcify over time, but M217 stayed a strong calcifier.
 Both strains were grown under ???.
 RNA and DNA samples were extracted at ??? growth stage, with three biological replicates for each strain.
 The samples were shipped to and sequenced by BGI.